 - A lifelong passion for architecture deeply rooted in principles of humanistic modernism, social justice and equity, and environmental sustainability.

-- Over 20 years of full-time professional experience on a diverse range of project types in a wide variety of challenging settings, gained via a nontraditional career track with increasing levels of responsibility.
+- Over 20 years of professional experience on a diverse range of project types, gained via a nontraditional career track with increasing levels of responsibility.

 - NCARB-certified Registered Architect in Illinois, Washington, and Ohio.

 - LEED Accredited Professional in Building Design and Construction.

 Project Architect, 2016 – Present

 - Oversaw daily client relations, design, coordination, documentation, and construction administration for multiple Northwest Kidney Centers facilities throughout the Puget Sound region, including a $28.5M / 63,000 sf central campus with a 36-seat dialysis clinic, administrative offices, and logistics center.

 - Collaborated on design and coordination for multiple K-12 and higher education projects throughout the Pacific Northwest.